Lower Mainland Green Team Program Contractor

 - Restore habitat and increase biodiversity

-Run 10+ Lower Mainland Green Team activities (depending on funding), which mainly run on weekends and occasionally on weekdays.
-An activity involves approximately 8-12 hours.
+Run 10-15 Lower Mainland Green Team activities (possibly more depending on funding), which mainly run on weekends and occasionally on weekdays.
+Each activity will require approximately 12-16 hours of work. $20/hr.

 Primary Duties and Responsibilities